 - an individual both of whose parents did not complete a baccalaureate degree;

 - or in the case of any individual who regularly resided with and received support from only one parent, an individual whose only such parent did not complete a baccalaureate degree;

-- Income Requirements based on federal guidelines (taxable Income) meets federal guidelines
+- Income Requirements (using taxable Income) based on federal guidelines

 Ronald E. McNair Scholars must also: